 Neutral Evil people see those who are Lawful Evil as politer versions of themselves with more scruples, and the Chaotic Evil alignment as impractical wildcards.

-They consider the Good alignment to be weak, and in particular, see Lawful Good people as opportunities to prove their beliefs right.
+They consider the Good alignment to be weak, and in particular, see Lawful Good people as opportunities to prove their belief in evil is correct.

 Unaligned entities are those without the capacity to make moral judgments.
 They have no particular beliefs, only acting on instinct as they were designed to do.

 Most animals, plants, fungi, and other creatures are unaligned.

 In DnD 5e alignment has almost no mechanical function.
 While you may wish to homebrew magical swords that respond to alignment, many of the explicit references to Good or Evil do not actually interact with the alignment system.

 For example, the spell Protection from Evil and Good actually protects its subjects from certain creature types (aberrations, celestials, elementals, fey, fiends, and undead).

 While these creatures certainly have alignments (fiends are Lawful Evil for example), not all of them are Evil or Good.
 Elementals and fey are neutral for instance.

 If you wish to create a Chaotic Good elemental or a True Neutral fiend, these spells will have the exact same effect.